 ESI is Employee State Insurance (ESI) and PF is the Provident Fund (PF).
 These are two social security schemes available to employees working in India.

-Companies, where 10 or more people are employed irrespective of their monthly earnings ESI registration is must.
+Companies, where 10 or more people are employed irrespective of their monthly earnings ESI registration, must.

 Just like the ESI scheme.
 The Employees Provident Fund (EPF) is a Contributory fund.
 With contributions from both the employee and their employers.

 EPF is a compulsory and contributory fund for Indian organizations that have employed 20 or more persons.

 The employer must get the registration within 1 month of attaining the strength.

 There are other Licenses and Registrations which might need. such as Import Export Code (IEC), Trade License, FSSAI License (food), Etc. but that completely depends on the nature and scale of the business.

 Legal Requirements For Starting A Business In India